MoARABY/nodejs-advanced-topics/README.md

 └─────────────────────── Minute (0 - 59)

+## project usage
+- we use cron job to work every 1 hour on products docs see if any product has quantity less than 5
-### inside project file
+- write product data inside 'lastQProducts' file

+# LLM integration and embeddings
+This part integrates OpenAI API and groq to generate embeddings for your application data.
+The goal is to transform text into high-dimensional vectors that can be used for semantic search, recommendations, and AI-powered features.

+## 🚀 Features
+- asking questations to AI from your app
+- Generates vector embeddings using OpenAI models.
+- Stores embeddings for efficient semantic search instead of simple keyword search.
+- Easy to integrate into any Node.js / Express project.

+## 📦 llm Installation
+- Install the OpenAI package : npm i openai
+- Install groq sdk : npm i groq-sdk

+## project usage
-- npm install node-cron
+- npm install redis
-- then start coding which mentioned in the "scheduling" branch
+- then start coding which mentioned in the "cache" branch

-# LLM integration